-Fans enjoy historic viewpoint of Chiefs championship parade
+‘Powerful’: Fans enjoy historic viewpoint of Chiefs championship parade at WWI Memorial

 "He's been here since six, and they just offered to let people rotate through so everybody gets their shot in the picture, so it's the most Kansas City thing ever," Alcantra said.
 "Everybody's getting their turn.
 It's awesome."

-It was worth it for many who've been waiting for decades.
-Especially 11-year-old Grayson from Kansas City.
+It was worth it for many who've been waiting for decades, especially 11-year-old Grayson from Kansas City.

 "Fifty years," Grason said.
 "Everyone's been waiting."